CEMML provides fire management services, including research, data analysis, strategic planning, and the implementation of on-the-ground methodologies.

 Wildland Fire Services

-Wildland Fire Management Planning & Execution
+Wildland Fire Management Strategic Planning

 - Collection and analysis of data on wildland fire occurrence and impacts.